Benefits Investigation Support

 Submit a letter to support the medical necessity of treatment with INVEGA SUSTENNA® either with the initial claim or when requesting reconsideration of a denied claim.

-Click here for a sample format letter for INVEGA SUSTENNA®.
+Click here for a Letter of Medical Necessity template for INVEGA SUSTENNA®.

-Click here for a sample format letter for INVEGA SUSTENNA®.
+Click here for a Letter of Exception template for INVEGA SUSTENNA®.

 Prior Authorization Assistance